Single Enforcement Body and Enforcement Powers

 Compensation caps

-However, the increase to the maximum protective award if an employer is found to not have properly followed the collective redundancy process has been added by way of amendment to the Employment Rights Bill on 5 March 2025.
-This change will take effect in April 2026 (see Fire and rehire and Redundancy collective consultation).
+The increase to the maximum protective award if an employer is found to not have properly followed the collective redundancy process is also in the ERA 2025.
+This change will take effect on 6 April 2026 (see Fire and Rehire and Redundancy Collective Consultation).

 Sources